mobily-enterprises/jsonreststores/README.md

 * **Authentication hooks**.
 Only implement things once, and keep authentication tight.
 * **Mixin-based**.
 You can add functionalities easily.
 * **Inheriting stores**.
 You can easily derive a store from another one.
-* **Simple error**.
+* **Simple error management**.
 Errors can be chained up, or they can make the store return them to the client.

 JsonRestStores even comes with its own database layer mixin, SimpleDbLayerMixin, which will implement all of the important methods that will read, write and delete elements from a database.
 The mixin uses [simpledblayer](https://github.com/mercmobily/simpledblayer) to access the database.
 For now, only MongoDb is supported but more will come.